nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Enhanced Person Object

+#### Rationale
+Person object needs to be enhanced to contain more relevant attributes to suit the target audiences.

+#### Implementation
 In the original add profile feature in the AB3 Address Book, all the `Person` objects are being stored in the `Unite`.

 Now in UNite, we are storying them in `Unite`.